 Reilein holds a Master of Business Administration degree in finance and marketing from Northwestern University’s Kellogg School of Management and a bachelor’s degree in international politics from Georgetown University.
 He serves on the Board of Governors of Georgetown University, the Metropolitan Planning Council and Timeline Theater.

-Reena Bramblett serves as National Equity Fund, Inc.’s senior vice president for equity placement responsible for developing investment strategies as well as placing product with NEF’s funds.
+Reena Bramblett joined National Equity Fund in 2010.
+She serves as NEF’s Senior Vice President for equity placement, responsible for developing investment strategies as well as placing product with NEF’s funds.

 Bramblett previously worked as an auditor with Deloitte as well as occupying positions of SVP of underwriting and originations, chief risk officer and chief financial officer at Homestead Capital.